Top 5 video editing tips in Premiere Pro

 Lizzie Peirce is an Epidemic Sound ambassador and pro-content creator from Toronto.
 Lizzie is also running a production company together with her fiancé Chris Hau, who is a successful content creator as well.

-Want to use royalty-free music in your next video but haven't got a subscription?
-Sign up for a free trial here.
+Want to use top-tier music in your next video but haven't got a subscription?
+Sign up below.

 Are you a video editor or filmmaker?
 Whether you’re an absolute master or just a beginner, discover what Epidemic Sound has to offer on our Epidemic Sound for Filmmaking page.
 Oh, and if you’re looking for some background music for your videos, we got you covered.